fsvm88/faskatech.net/content/posts/2008/12/december-release-preview.md

 ---
-title: "December release preview"
+title: 'December release preview'
 kind: article
 layout: post
 created_at: 2008-12-14 11:08
-subject: 'livecd'
+subject: livecd
-tags: [ 'december', '2008', 'preview' ]
+tags:
+- december
+- 2008
+- preview
 ---
 Hi all!
 As you\'ve seen the template has been changed again\.
 This is the ultimate solution for clearer reading \(this one scales to the optimal page width\)\.
 Also, some sections have been reorganized \(look\, font size\) and the overlay section has been completed\.